ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ### 1-Nov-2022: Network router maintenance

 * 8:00 PM - ITS is performing maintenance of a router in the Genomics Building.
-Unfortunately, this maintenance is taking longer than expected and cluster cannot be acceess until the work is completed.
+Unfortunately, this maintenance is taking longer than expected and the cluster will not be accessible until the work is completed which should be soon according the networking staff.

 ### 25-Jun-2021: Bigdata storage repaired